-Advisory on COVID-19 (Coronavirus Disease 2019) for Visitors and Tourism Businesses
+Advisory on COVID-19 for Visitors and Tourism Businesses

-Since the start of the COVID-19 (Coronavirus Disease 2019) outbreak, the Singapore Government has progressively implemented a series of measures to reduce the risk of imported cases and slow the transmission of the virus.
+Since the start of the COVID-19 (Coronavirus Disease 2019) outbreak, the Singapore Government has implemented a series of measures to reduce the risk of imported cases and slow the transmission of the virus.
 Singapore’s borders are now re-opening gradually to allow safe travel in limited numbers, with the necessary safeguards in place to ensure public health considerations are addressed.

 General Advisory for Visitors

-1. From 23 March 2020, 2359 hours, all short-term visitors (from anywhere in the world) will not be allowed entry into Singapore, except those coming in under the Green/Fast Lane arrangements or with special prior approval.
+1. Short-term visitors are not allowed entry into Singapore, except those coming in under the Green/Fast Lane arrangements or with special prior approval.
 Singapore has also ceased port calls for all cruise vessels.

 General Advisory for Tourism Businesses

 1. All Singaporeans and residents of Singapore are advised to defer all travel abroad.
 However, essential business and official travel will be permitted under Green/ Fast Lane arrangements.

 2. Singapore is gradually re-opening its economy in phases.
 Most activities have resumed, subject to the following safe distancing principles: